hassanShakur/typescript/README.md

 ## Generics

 Refer to them as type thingys that give a general clue of what a complex data type contains or will yield in the end and such.
 Examples of inbuilt `generics` are `arrays` & `Promises`.
+They are specifically used to restrict a certain item/object to a specific type of data it works with.

 ```ts
 const arr: Array<number> = [1, 2, 3];